Roasted Red Pepper Hummus

 Sweet-and-Sassy Appetizer Meatballs

 Everyone’s seen them.
 Everyone’s had them.
 The key to really good appetizer meatballs?
 The BBQ sauce.
 And good meatballs too of course.
 I had some leftover pre-made meatballs, so that’s what I ended up using.
-The sauce has to be sweet-and-sassy.
-I want some bite behind that kiss.
+The sauce has to be a little sweet.
+And I want some bite behind that kiss.
 Know what I mean?
+These sweet-and-sassy appetizer meatballs are the perfect combination of both.

 Sweet-and-Sassy Appetizer Meatballs

 We’re big fans of Grandma Foster’s sauces.
-The smooth & spicy has just the right amount of kick, and is perfect on ribs, pulled pork… and in these appetizer meatballs!
+The smooth & spicy has just the right amount of kick, and is perfect on ribs, pulled pork… and in these sweet-and-sassy appetizer meatballs!
 If you don’t have Grandma Foster’s where you’re at, our second-best (and it’s a very close second) is the BBQ sauce from Weber.
 You can find it at your local grocery store.
+Of substitute whatever your favorite is.
+Just make sure it has a little kick to it.

 Also try my slow cooker bourbon cocktail sausages and my peach and chili sauce meatballs.